Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 - All machines require steel instead of Iron
 - Dark Steel requires a steel plate instead of Iron

+##Enhanced Portals
+- Now requires steel instead of iron

 ##ExtraUtilities
 - Magnum torch disabled
 - Angel Ring disabled
 - Ender Lilies can only be found in the End
 - Generators are much more expensive to build
 - Ender Quarry requires a bedrock breaker and heat ray to construct.
+- Cannot build watering can
+- All transfer pipes and nodes are disabled

 ##Forestry
 - Disabled Ore Gen
 - Forestry engines require steel plates

+##Galacticraft
+- Ore does not spawn on the moon (except for cheese).

+##GardenStuff
+- Fixed all lattice recipes so they don't collide with other mods

 ##Iguana Tinker Tweaks
 - Vanilla tools can only be used for crafting